joshbeckman/notes/blog/listening/_posts/2024-12-04-apple-music-replay-2024.md

 - Kelly Lee Owens
 - Sofia Kourtesis
 - Melody’s Echo Chamber

 And one of the top 1000 listeners to:
 - Caribou

+See my other aggregate stats [on my listening page](https://www.joshbeckman.org/blog/listening/).

 ![](/assets/images/450E083ED90F4FD99DDDD63F44A5C8C3.jpeg)